espressomd/espresso/doc/sphinx/advanced_methods.rst

 File format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Paraview (download at http://www.paraview.org) accepts .vtk files.
+ParaView (download at http://www.paraview.org) accepts .vtk files.
 For our cells we use the following format:

 ::